call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 MineHut doesn't have like FTP access and custom plugin upload.
 It honestly doesn't seem too bad, but 1GB of ram with an unknown CPU is quite limited and you can't even upgrade it for cash (if you can then I just can't find the link, not a good sign).
 If you need a free server I would personally try this out.

+[MineHost](https://minehost.lt/minecraft-hostingas-standartiniai-planai) : MineHost is a Lithuanian host with 2 plans: Starter and Pro.
+Starter charges about $2.80 per
+GB of ram with an unknown CPU and Pro charges about $3.10 per GB of ram (plans starting at 2GB).
+The CPUs used are unknown with claims of having CPUs running at 20GHz
+(not possible).
+Please note: I do not speak Lithuanian so this information may be off.

 [MineHut](MineHut.com) : MineHut is the most well known host from what I can tell due to their widely available free plan.
 YOu get 1GB of ram, 10 player slots, and a max of 12 plugins (really?) for absolutely free.
 This isn't great but it's for free so why not?
 Their paid plans are where I start disagreeing with them.
 Their
 Daily and MH20 plans are the same specs, just Daily charging daily and MH20 charging monthly.
 Per month you will spend 1200 of their credits on daily and 720 of their